 Prerequisite: FRN 204 Intermediate French II.
-May be repeated for credit.
+May be repeated for credit when topic changes.

-310, 311.
-French for the Professions
+310. French for the Professions

 Using real-life cases and scenarios, this course introduces students to business practices in France and the francophone world.
 Contacts with local professionals, both inside and outside of the classroom, allow students to explore the numerous possibilities of using their French linguistic and cultural knowledge beyond the academic arena (such as working for companies with international offices, volunteering with health organizations in French-speaking countries, providing translation services, and so forth).
 This course focuses on acquiring the proper writing, analytical, and oral presentational skills necessary to succeed in such careers.
 In addition to linguistic training, students learn techniques for cross-cultural analysis vital to conducting business in France or in other countries around the world.
 Offered in alternate spring semesters.
 Prerequisite: FRN 204 Intermediate French II

-320, 321.
-French Civilization
+320. French Civilization

-Beginning with the prehistoric cave paintings of Lascaux and ending with the present Fifth Republic, this course traces the major periods in the civilization of France through a survey of its geographical, historical, social, literary, and artistic heritage.
+Beginning with the prehistoric cave paintings of Lascaux and ending with the Second Empire at the end of the nineteenth century, this course traces the major periods in the civilization of France through a survey of its geographical, historical, social, literary, and artistic heritage.
 Taught in French.

-Prerequisite: FRN 301 or 302 French Conversation & Composition Meets general academic requirement H (and W which applies to 321 only).
+Prerequisite: FRN 301 or 302 French Conversation & Composition

+Meets general academic requirement H.

-330, 331.
-Francophone Cultures of Africa & the Caribbean
+330. Francophone Cultures of Africa & the Caribbean

 An introduction to the diverse cultures of the francophone world, specifically of the French-speaking African and Caribbean countries.
 Beginning with the period of French colonization, students will explore the development of various historical, social, political, and artistic aspects of contemporary francophone culture through film, literature, magazines, the internet, and other multi-media materials.
 Taught in French.

-Prerequisite: FRN 301 or 302 French Conversation & Composition, FRN 305 Topics in France & the Francophone World or FRN 310 or 311 French for the Professions Meets general academic requirement D (and W which applies to 331 only).
+Prerequisite: FRN 301 or 302 French Conversation & Composition, FRN 305 Topics in France & the Francophone World or FRN 310 or 311 French for the Professions Meets general academic requirement D.